Classifying ChemBERTa-2’s Methodological Contributions

 |---|---|---|---|

 | Pretraining | PubChem | 77M SMILES | Canonicalized and globally shuffled.
-Subsets of 5M and 10M were also used. |
+Subsets of 5M and 10M used.
+Note: Exact splits and datasets are not published. |

-| Validation | PubChem | 100k SMILES | A fixed set held out from the 77M corpus. |
+| Validation | PubChem | 100k SMILES | A fixed set held out from the 77M corpus.
+Note: Exact 100k subset is not published. |

 | MTR Labels | RDKit | 200 props | 200 molecular properties calculated from SMILES using RDKit.
-Labels are mean-normalized. |
+Labels are mean-normalized.
+Note: Calculated labels are not published and must be re-computed. |

 | Finetuning | MoleculeNet | 1.5k - 8k | Tasks: BACE, Clearance, Delaney, Lipophilicity, BBBP, ClinTox, HIV, Tox21.
 Split 80/10/10 via scaffold splitter. |